feelingofcomputing/website/content/collaboration.md

 # Collaboration

-One of the goals of the Future of Coding is to foster collaboration.
+One of the goals of the Feeling of Computing is to foster collaboration.
 Many of us are working on projects to bring about some vision of futuristic computing.
 Others don't have a project of their own but would still like to contribute.
 There are even a few folks independently working on projects for the community itself.
 The resources on this page will help all our members combine their efforts.

 Table of Contents
 * [Projects Seeking Contributions](#projects-seeking-contributions)